History of Poonch: Economy

 Scholar Christopher Snedden states that, being a mountainous area, Poonch accorded small farms with poor soil, but had high costs of living.
 The Kashmiri tax burden made the situation worse.
 Many Poonchi men worked outside the jagir to alleviate the situation.
 They worked in Punjab, the railways, British Indian army and the British merchant navy in Bombay.
 The army was an especially important employer.
 It was said that every male Muslim in the jagir was, had been or would be a soldier in the British Indian army.
-During the World War I, 31,000 men from Jammu and Kashmir served in the army, a great majority of them from Poonch.
-During the World War II, over 60,000 men from Poonch served in the army, while the rest of the state contributed only about 10,000 men.
+During World War I, 31,000 men from Jammu and Kashmir served in the army, a great majority of them from Poonch.
+During World War II, over 60,000 men from Poonch served in the army, while the rest of the state contributed only about 10,000 men.
 The physical proximity of Poonch to the military recruiting grounds in Punjab, such as Sialkot and Rawalpindi, facilitated their enrolment.
 Poonchis enlisted as 'Punjabi Musalmans' and served in the Punjab Regiment.

-Division of Poonch
+Division of the Poonch Jagir

 After independence in 1947, there was a rebellion in the western part of the-then Poonch district.
-The rebels led by Sardar Muhammad Ibrahim Khan, sought support from the Dominion of Pakistan, which provided arms, and then launched an invasion of its own using Pashtun tribals.
+The rebels led by Sardar Ibrahim Khan, sought support from the Dominion of Pakistan, which provided arms, and then launched an invasion of its own using Pashtun tribals.
 In response, the Maharaja of Jammu and Kashmir joined India, and the conflict turned into an Indo-Pakistani War.

 When a ceasefire was effected, the Poonch district was split across the two countries.
-The former capital city, Poonch, came under the Indian Poonch district.
-A new capital at Rawalakot was established by Pakistan in the Pakistani Poonch district.
-The district itself was eventually converted into a 'Poonch Division' and divided into four separate districts: Poonch, Sudhanoti, Bagh and Haveli.
+The former capital city, Poonch, came under the Indian Poonch district, which included the southern part of the Haveli tehsil and the whole of Mendhar tehsil.

+A new capital at Rawalakot was eventually established by Pakistan in the Pakistani Poonch district, which included the northern part of the Haveli tehsil and the whole of Bagh and Sudhanoti tehsils.
+The district itself was eventually converted into a 'Poonch Division' and divided into four separate districts: Bagh, Poonch, Sudhanoti, and Haveli.

+Rulers

+They held the title of Raja-i-Rajgan Raja Kalan Bahadur.
+Below is the list of rulers and titular rulers: